iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Other_iM.md

 ### Post
 **Flower_Head**<br>
-[Breaking][Drones][Attack][Termination]<br>
+\[Breaking\]\[Drones\]\[Attack\]\[Termination\]<br>
 > The drone attacks that lasted for several days seemed to have been brought under control at noon today, stopping the destruction that rained down on the city and the attacks on citizens at almost the same time.
 Drones even returned to their normal flight patterns to begin working again.
 This has caused citizens to wonder whether it was just an error or a terrorist attack that was been carefully designed.<br>
 > <br>
 > However, due to the heavy losses caused by the attacks, the Administration Bureau was initially unable to propose an effective solution.
 That was until the A.R.C. indicated its willingness to support, thereby initiating military counter\-attacks.
-Many citizens expressed great dissatisfaction; the reputation of the Administration Bureau has reached its lowest level in the past two decades.<br>
+Many citizens expressed great dissatisfaction; the reputation of the Administration Bureau has reached its lowest level in the past two decades.

-[Article excerpted from Node News Network]
+\[Article excerpted from Node News Network\]
 ### Replies
 **MustangMartin**<br>
 What reputation?
 Aren't they all just inefficient bureaucrats??